 - Have a bucket of water near by any open flame.

 - A bandana is a versatile item.
-It can be used as a fire scarf, a sling, a wrap (in case of an accident), a "bag" on a pole, hot pad, headband, neckband, wash cloth, etc. A damp bandana around your neck feels great on a hot day.
+It can be used as a fire scarf, a sling, a wrap (in case of an accident), a "bag" on a pole, hot pad, headband, neckband, wash cloth, etc.

 - Bring something to sit on.
 (Commonly known as a sit-upon.)
 There are now camp stools, portable camp chairs, and portable director's chairs.